An Ultimate Grand Canyon Tours Guide for 2021

 • Cultural Performances by the Hualapai Tribe

-Grand Canyon South Rim (NOW OPEN!)
+Grand Canyon South Rim

-The South Rim of the Grand Canyon is definitely the most visited area of the Grand Canyon.
+The South Rim of the Grand Canyon is the most visited area of the Grand Canyon.
 There is so much to see and do for all members of your family.
 The South Rim Grand Canyon is open 24 hours a day, year-round, so you don’t have to worry about seasonal closures.
 South Rim Grand Canyon weather is generally warm, especially during the summer months, but it can also get cold in the winter.

 South Rim Grand Canyon lodgings are the best you’ll find, so many people choose to stay here if they prefer comfortable accommodations over camping.
 However, there is South Rim Grand Canyon camping available if you’re feeling adventurous.
 The many things to do at the South Rim include visiting Grand Canyon Village, South Rim Grand Canyon hikes, bike riding, scenic tours, and more.
 Download a South Rim Grand Canyon map to get a better lay of the land before visiting.